-to exercise general oversight with respect to the governance of the Board.

-- (f) to have responsibility for the corporate governance policies and procedures in place at the Bank and to make recommendations to the Board on any necessary improvements. - (g) assist, and make recommendations to, the Board in relation to proposed nominees for election and reelection to the Board and the Board Committees. - (h) to design and have oversight of the framework for the annual assessment of the Board's performance and the Board self-evaluation and its committees.
+- (a) to exercise general oversight with respect to the governance of the Board. - (b) to have responsibility for the corporate governance policies and procedures in place at the Bank and to make recommendations to the Board on any necessary improvements. - (c) assist, and make recommendations to, the Board in relation to proposed nominees for election and reelection to the Board and the Board Committees. - (d) to design and have oversight of the framework for the annual assessment of the Board's performance and the Board self-evaluation and its committees; and - (e) to oversee the Bank's diversity and inclusion strategy and objectives.